 Number of social media followers is another repeat offender.
 Vanity metrics like this don’t tell you anything about whether people are engaging with your content.
 Never assume a high follower count means that people have actually seen your posts.

-Putting actionable metrics to work
+Putting actionable content marketing metrics to work

 Now that you can spot vanity metrics as results in disguise, it’s time to focus on content marketing metrics that matter.
 These stats should always give you insight into costs and revenue.
 Here are a few examples to help you get started.